 Wonky, Noisy, Tough on Tyres

 Olympic Gold Medallist Joanna Roswell, commented this year that "no matter how hard I try, with a combination of books, bricks and folded up bits of cardboard, I still always seem to be sat wonky when I put my bike on a turbo."
-The noise of training on a turbo can also be distracting when riding for a long time and isn't as quiet as some Spin Bikes, especially belt driven bikes and those with magnetic resistance.
+The noise of training on a turbo can also be distracting when riding for a long time and isn't as quiet as some indoor cycles, especially belt driven bikes and those with magnetic resistance.
 It's also no secret that riding with your good tyres on a turbo trainer (even rollers) will wear them out quicker than on the road and infinitely quicker than if you were training on a separate bike or indoor cycle.

 Flywheel, Q-Factor and Fore/Aft Adjustable

 The newest indoor cycles offer characteristics that mimic riding a real bike, after all, that is the objective of an indoor cycle.
 With a heavier flywheel the momentum can give the rolling sensation of cycling along a road or down a hill.
 The seat and handlebar positions are easily adjustable to allow you to find that perfect riding position and the cranks are positioned closer together so you feel like you're on your old faithful.

 A good, high end home indoor cycle or even a commercial indoor bike will last for a very long time.
 Commercial models are built to withstand in excess of 6 hours of riding every single day.
 There is also less chance of damage to the bike when you're riding and require very little ongoing maintenance.